When it comes to finding a new role, your CV is often the first thing potential employers will look at after your cover letter.

 Yet, it is worth remembering that creative industries may value tasteful dashes of colour and bolder designs, as this showcases your imagination more than your CV content will.

 Regardless of which kind of role you’re searching for, using colour sparingly can highlight the information you want employers to reach first.

 Sticking to mostly black fonts, however, will also ensure that your CV design doesn’t make it harder for employees to read.

 One thing to consider here is whether or not you would like to include an image of yourself on your CV.

 While some companies prefer to take an anonymous approach, others may wish to see if your professionalism translates through your photograph.

 Cheers for the information Gil!

-Some top quality tips that you really need to keep in mind if you want to scrub your CV up to perfection.
+Some top quality tips that you really need to keep in mind if you want to own the perfect CV.